The Australian Regenerative Medicine Institute (ARMI) provides educational information about regenerative medicine and does not give medical advice.

-- an approved treatment for your condition
+• Is this an approved treatment for my condition?

-- being evaluated in clinical trial
+• Is it being evaluated in a clinical trial?

 How does regenerative medicine work?